upperstream/packer-templates/ubuntu/ubuntu-24.04/README.md

 * `esxi_remote_username` - SSH username for the ESXi server to create this box.
 * `esxi_vhv_enabled` - Instruct whether nested virtualisation is
   enabled for ESXi box.
-Defaults to `TRUE`.
+Defaults to `false`.
 * `esxi_vnc_over_websocket` - Controls whether or not to use VNC over WebSocket feature for ESXi.
 Defaults to `true`.
 Set to `false` if your ESXi host version is prior to 6.7 which supports VNC server.